McVicker's Theater: Rebuilding and 19th-century prominence (1872–1896)

 The rebuilt McVicker's Theatre by Wheeler & Thomas reopened on August 15, 1872.
 Performers in McVicker's company over the years included James O'Neill, Rossini Vrionides and Robert B. Mantell.
 On April 23, 1879, Mark Gray fired two bullets in an unsuccessful attempt to murder Edwin Booth, while the actor was performing Richard II.

 McVicker's was remodeled again in 1885 by Adler & Sullivan, but again destroyed in a fire in 1890.
 The rebuilt theater, designed by the same, opened on March 31, 1891, with a performance of The Rivals featuring Joseph Jefferson, William J. Florence, Louisa Lane Drew, and Viola Allen.

 McVicker died on March 7, 1896.
 His widow assumed management until she sold the theater to Jacob Litt in 1898.

 20th century and decline (1898–1985)

 The theatre was demolished and rebuilt in 1922.
-Balaban & Katz acquired the property in 1926 and converted it into a motion picture venue.
+Balaban and Katz acquired the property in 1926 and converted it into a motion picture venue.
 It continued to operate as a cinema until its closure in 1984 and was demolished the following year.